fugerit-org/springboot-photobook/README.md

 Currently is just the result of about 6/8 hours of work, so I just a POC integration of Mongo DB and Spring Boot.

 There is a live version at the link [https://springio23.fugerit.org/photobook-demo/home/index.html](https://springio23.fugerit.org/photobook-demo/home/index.html)

-TODO: (If I will have time)
-* Add mongodb setup instruction
-* Add i18n and pagination
-* Better user interface

 ## Quickstart